lee-zhg/intro-appid/README.md

 The instructions were adapted and extended based on repo https://github.ibm.com/robobob/appid-sample.

-## Step 1 - Provision the AppID Service and Add Users
+## Step 1 - Provision the IBM App  ID Service

 To provision an App ID service,